NickATC/Password_Generator/README.md

 # Password_Manager.
 My first project as a python developer.

+I have a big number of accounts and passwords.
+For security reasons all of them are different.
+And this has led to a big problem of not remembering passwords.
+That's where this idea came from.

 Password manager is a small project intended to provide solution to creating more secure passwords (with numbers, letters and symbols) and also to store them on an encrypted data base, so that the user has to remember only one password to access all stored passwords.

 With Password Manager the user can select the lenght of the password, as well as deciding if the password must have letters, symbols, or numbers.